common good test

 Are we doing our part to look out for the common good in this situation?

-You may wish to begin with the discussion of the Common Good on the Markkula Center for Applied Ethics site.
+I may wish to begin with the discussion of the Common Good from the Markkula Center for Applied Ethics.
 Then return here to see how the test is operationalized and study the two examples linked at the bottom of the page.

 Being able to live together in a community requires that we pay attention not just to our individual goods but also to the common conditions that are important to the welfare of us all.
 This common good includes the social systems, institutions, natural and technological environments, and ways of understanding that we all depend on to pursue our individual goods.
 For a community to be sustainable, these must work in a manner that benefits all people.
 Since we all have access to the common good and benefit from it, we all have obligations to establish and maintain it.

 STEP 1: Specify what parts of the common good are involved.

 Which social systems, institutions, environments and ideologies that we depend on for a functioning and healthy society could be advanced or damaged by our actions in this situation?
 What actions will strengthen them?
 What actions will weaken them?